squid-cache/squid-cache.github.io/Features/HotConf.rst

 == New Design for Squid-3.1+ ==

-The current work begun already in Squid-3.1 and building in with SourceLayout takes the Squid-3.0 parser idea of modular component config (each sub-library has its own XX::Config object which holds only that components configuration settings.
+The current work begun already in Squid-3.1 and building in with [[Features/SourceLayout]] takes the Squid-3.0 parser idea of modular component config (each sub-library has its own XX::Config object which holds only that components configuration settings.

 But also leaves the legacy parser per-type parsing function.
 Which causes two layers to emerge:
  * the underlayer of legacy parser which handles file actions